-General

-- a) Contractor shall be responsible for using safe methods of handling, storage and disposal of materials at the worksite. - b) Contractor's personnel shall observe Buyer's plant safety rules and regulations for receiving, handling, storage and disposal of all materials.

-2. Material Handling

-- a) Rigging equipment for material handling shall be of the proper size and rating.
-All rigging equipment shall be inspected by contractor prior to use on each shift and as necessary during its use to ensure that it is safe.
+- 1. General: - a.
+Contractor shall be responsible for using safe methods of handling, storage and disposal of materials at the worksite. - b.
+Contractor's personnel shall observe Buyer's plant safety rules and regulations for receiving, handling, storage and disposal of all materials. - 2.
+Material Handling: - a.
+Rigging equipment for material handling shall be of the proper size and rating.
+All rigging equipment shall be inspected by Contractor prior to use on each shift and as necessary during its use to ensure that it is safe.
 Defective rigging equipment shall be removed from service.
-All rigging equipment not in use shall be properly secured. - b) Tags or guidelines shall be used for controlling loads. - c) Special custom design grabs, hooks, clamps, or other lifting accessories (for such units as modular panels, prefabricated structures and similar materials) shall be marked to indicate safe working loads and shall be proof tested prior to use of 125 percent of their rated load.

-3. Material Storage

-- a) All materials stored shall be stacked, braced, racked, blocked, interlocked, or otherwise secured to prevent sliding, rolling, falling or collapse. - b) Flammable material storage shall be as previously described. - c) Materials stored inside buildings under construction shall not be placed within 6 feet of any hoist way or inside floor opening or within 10 feet of an exterior wall which does not extend above the top of the material stored. - d) Materials stored on existing structurally supported floors and roofs shall not exceed the uniform design load capacity of the floor or roof. - e) Storage location shall be approved by the Contract Coordinator.

-4. Material Disposal

-- a) Disposal of debris and waste materials such as chemicals, cleaning solvents, lubricating oils, cutting oils, toxic materials and other hazardous materials, shall comply with Buyer's procedures, and all applicable ordinances, regulations and laws of local, city, county, state, and national government agencies.
-For disposal of hazardous material, please refer to Section II.G. - b) The disposal method of debris and non-hazardous waste materials shall be selected by Buyer.
-Buyer's SH&E organization will select each disposal method to ensure compliance with applicable ordinances, regulations and laws of local, city, county, state, and federal agencies having jurisdiction.
-Contractor shall comply with each waste disposal method selected.
+All rigging equipment not in use shall be properly secured. - 3.
+Material Storage: - a.
+All materials stored shall be stacked, braced, racked, blocked, interlocked, or otherwise secured to prevent sliding, rolling, falling or collapse. - b.
+Flammable material storage shall be as previously described. - c.
+Storage location shall be approved by the Contract Coordinator. - 4.
+Material Disposal: - a.
+Disposal of debris and waste materials such as chemicals, cleaning solvents, lubricating oils, cutting oils, toxic materials and other hazardous materials, shall comply with all applicable ordinances, regulations and laws of local, city, county, state, and national government agencies.

-c) Contractor shall take steps necessary to prevent discharging of lubricating oils and cleaning solvents onto the ground and/or into sewers and sewage disposal systems to prevent contaminating rivers, streams, and the environment.
+b.
+Contractor shall take steps necessary to prevent discharging of lubricating oils and cleaning solvents onto the ground and/or into sewers and sewage disposal systems to prevent contaminating rivers, streams, and the environment.
 These fluids (after use) shall be stored in waste drums or other approved containers and disposed of in a legal and authorized manner, including adherence to the Environmental Protection Agency (EPA) rules.

-E. Ladders, Scaffolds, and Work in Elevated Locations
+E. Ladders, Scaffolds & Work in Elevated Locations

-Ladders

-The use or erection of ladders shall comply with OSHA regulations and shall include, but not be limited to:

-- a) Each user must visually inspect each ladder for defects before using. - b) While ascending or descending a ladder, carry nothing which will prevent holding onto the ladder with both hands.
-Use handline if necessary to raise or lower materials. - c) Metal ladders shall not be used around electrical equipment. - d) Ladders must be securely tied off. - e) When working with ladders, work facing the ladder with both feet on the rungs. - f) All ladders shall have appropriate shoes and footings. - g) Workers shall not stand with their waist above the top step of a step ladder.
+- 1. Ladders - a.
+The use of erection of ladders shall comply with OSHA regulations and shall include, but not be limited to: - (1) Each user must visually inspect each ladder for defects before using. - (2) While ascending or descending a ladder, carry nothing which will prevent holding onto the ladder with both hands.
+Use handline if necessary to raise or lower materials. - (3) Metal ladders shall not be used around electrical equipment. - (4) Ladders must be securely tied off. - (5) When working with ladders, work facing the ladder with both feet on the rungs. - (6) All ladders shall have appropriate shoes and footings. - (7) Workers shall not stand with their waist above the top step of a step ladder. - 2.
+Scaffolds - a.
+The use of scaffolds shall comply with OSHA regulations and shall include, but not be limited to: - (1) The erection and dismantling of scaffolds shall be performed under the supervision and direction of a qualified person meeting the requirements defined in OSHA.

-Scaffolds

-The use of scaffolds shall comply with OSHA regulations and shall include, but not be limited to:

-- a) The erection and dismantling of scaffolds shall be performed under the supervision and direction of a qualified person meeting the requirements defined in OSHA.
 All scaffolds must be erected level and plumb and on a firm base.
-Platforms must be secured to the scaffold structure. - b) Never exceed safe working loads on scaffolds.
-Each scaffold shall be designed and constructed using a dead load safety factor that will ensure the scaffold supports, without failure, its own weight and four times the maximum intended working (live) load applied or transmitted to it. - c) Never rig from scaffold handrails or braces. - d) Scaffold handrails, mid-rails, or brace members shall not be climbed.
-Use ladders for access. - e) Appropriate handrails, toe boards and cleats are in place as required. - f) Since federal standards are detailed in their specifications for the dozens of types of scaffolds, OSHA 29 CFR Section 1926.451 must be referred to for each particular job's scaffolding requirements.

-3. Safety Harnesses

-- a) The use of safety harnesses shall comply with OSHA regulations.
-Safety harnesses with energy-absorbing lanyards are required to be worn and tied off when working on: - Sloping roofs - Flat roofs without handrails within 6 feet of the edge of the roof or an opening. - Open-sided floors or platforms - Any suspended scaffolds, platforms, or stages. - Any scaffold with incomplete handrails. - Aerial devices (any vehicle-mounted or self-propelled device, telescoping extensible or articulating, or both, which is primarily designed to position people)
+Platforms must be secured to the scaffold structure. - (2) Scaffold handrails, midrails, or brace members shall not be climbed. - (3) Appropriate handrails, toeboards and cleats are in place as required. - (4) Since federal standards are detailed in their specifications for the dozens of types of scaffolds, OSHA 29 CFR Section 1926.451 must be referred to for each particular job's scaffolding requirements. - 3.
+Safety Harnesses - a.
+The use of safety harnesses shall comply with OSHA regulations.
+Safety harnesses with energy-absorbing lanyards are required to be worn and tied off when working on: - (1) Sloping roofs - (2) Flat roofs without handrails within 10 feet of the edge of the roof or an opening. - (3) Open-sided floors or platforms - (4) Any suspended scaffolds, platforms, or stages. - (5) Any scaffold with incomplete handrails.